weaties/exp-flow/README.md

 ## Implicit integration

-in the perfore world we use implicit integration to make sure that changes that are made to the components running in the integration environment are automatically integrated into the trunk environment.
+in the perforce world we use implicit integration to make sure that changes that are made to the components running in the integration environment are automatically integrated into the trunk environment.

 ## Magic Merges

 In the git world, it is possible to also automagically merge changes that are made to the live environment into the integration environment, and in the integration environment to the trunk environment.
+Changes made to the trunk enviornment are merged into the master branch, and are avilable for developers and testers of the applicaiton to interact with.

 Again, in the perfect world that we want to live in, we would never need to rely on this merge path, since all changes would would only get to the live site by being deployed to trunk, then integration, and then to live, and then to hotfix.